What is the fee for certification and when is it paid?

 If a company is earning revenues via grants, should this be included in their ‘Revenue Last Year’ figure in the BIA?

-If grants are listed on the company’s income statement as a Revenue item, then they should be included in the BIA.
-If not, e.g. if the grant went to a sister non-profit, then they can be excluded.
+If grants are listed on the company’s income statement as a Revenue item, then they should not be included in the BIA.

 How do we calculate the B Corp Certification fee for investment funds / asset management companies?